 You may have written a fabulous speech, an instant classic up there with the Gettysburg Address.
 But if you don’t get the message across to your audience, it will be a disappointment.
 Your delivery counts.
 Big time.
 Here are some pointers for improving your delivery while on the platform:

 - Make eye contact with your audience.

 - Crank up your energy!
 Feel nervous?
-That’s OK, that’ just adrenaline pumping you up for a great talk.
+That’s OK, that’s just adrenaline pumping you up for a great talk.

-- Vary your vocal range..
-This means raise your voice, lower your voice, whisper, and use the most powerful device ever known to great speakers: The power of silence pauses.
+- Vary your vocal range… This means raise your voice, lower your voice, whisper, and use the most powerful device ever known to great speakers: The power of silent pauses.

 - Enjoy yourself.
-Believe that you have something value to share.
+Believe that you have something valuable to share.
 You do.
 Your group will have a great time when you do!